How to Customise Your Sony a7III/a7RIII

 This article by adventure, travel and landscape photographer Andy Day offers helpful advice on how to customise your Sony a7III/a7RIII for efficient handling.

-As well as continuing to add new functions, manufacturers are blessing photographers with the ability to customise their cameras, and Sony’s Alpha series has led the way.
+As well as continuing to add new functions, manufacturers are blessing photographers with the ability to customise every button and knob, and Sony Alpha cameras have led the way.

 At first it can be a bit daunting, but once you get your head around it, it will make shooting a breeze.